nirenjan/libx52/INSTALL.md

 * doxygen
 * rsync

-You will also need the following packages to run the unit tests:
+You will also need the `cmocka` package to run the unit tests.

-* faketime
-* cmocka

 # Installation Instructions